 Thanks to its structural strength and low density, carbon fiber is a fantastic candidate for mechanical components.
 Looking to replace a part in your model car or plane?
 Give this 3D printer filament a try.

 In the commercial world, high impact polystyrene (HIPS) – a copolymer that combines the hardness of polystyrene and the elasticity of rubber – is commonly found in protective packaging and containers, like CD cases.

 In the world of 3D printing, HIPS typically plays a different role.
-3D printers can’t print onto thin air.
+3D printers can’t print onto thin air – that’s where support structures come in.
 Overhangs require some underlying structure, and this is where HIPS really shines.
-When paired with ABS in a dual extrusion printer, HIPS is an excellent support material.
-Simply fill any gaps in your design with this 3D printer filament, then melt it away by immersing the finished product in limonene, a colorless liquid hydrocarbon.
+When paired with ABS in a dual extrusion printer, HIPS acts as an excellent support material.

 Polyvinyl alcohol (PVA) is soluble in water, and that’s exactly what commercial applications take advantage of.
 Popular uses include packaging for dishwasher detergent “pods” or bags full of fishing bait.
 (Throw the bag in water and watch it dissolve, releasing the bait.)

-The same principal applies in 3D printing, making PVA a great support material when paired with another 3D printer filament in a dual extrusion printer.
-The advantage of using PVA over HIPS is that it can be printed with more than just ABS.
-Common substitutes include PLA and nylon.
+The same principle applies in 3D printing, making PVA a great support material when paired with another 3D printer filament in a dual extrusion 3D printer.
+The advantage of using PVA over HIPS is that it can be used to support more materials than just ABS.

 Want to print something in real brass, tin, or some other metal?
 Well, you can!
 Kind of… In reality you’ll be printing a mold using a wax 3D printer filament.
 But after a few extra steps, your design really can come to shiny, metally life.